 Even though the maintenance formula is going to seem pretty simple to you, or relatively simple, know that there is a lot of room for argument in what someone should or should not pay.
 I’m also talking about deviations, which can also be a source for argument or challenges to the amount of maintenance.

 The law contains two formulas: One for couples with children and one for couples without children.
 These formulas are constructed to calculate the amount of maintenance that should be paid, and an advisory schedule for determining how long the maintenance should be paid for.
 Those with children will have an added component to their maintenance in the form of child support.

 Like I said before, the formula is different for marriages where there are children or no children.
 By children, I mean children who are going to be subject to a support order, which are generally unemancipated children under the age of 21.
 Unemancipated means they are not married themselves or in the military or self-supporting.

-The formula is also based on income.
-The income they are going to use for maintenance in New York is going to be gross income minus social security, Medicare and some local taxes.
+Once gross income is determined, New York permits the subtract certain taxes.
+The income they are going to use to calculate maintenance in New York is going to be gross income minus social security, Medicare and some local taxes.
 They are not taking off state of federal taxes to reach the net income.
 So just be aware of that.
 So when you are talking gross income you are just taking away the Social Security, Medicare and some local taxes.